 The Casino Hotels industry has been a mixed bag over the past five years as a raft of new casinos have been built in states not traditionally associated with gambling.
-There have been both winners and losers, however, new competition in surrounding states has been the death knell for casino hotels such as those in New Jersey that have traditionally faced little competition and drawn visitors from out of state.
-In the coming years, the industry will benefit from an improving economy and the growing societal acceptance of gambling... purchase to read more
+There have been both winners and losers; however, new competition in surrounding states has been the death knell for casino hotels that have traditionally faced little competition and drawn visitors from out of state.
+In the coming years, the industry will benefit from an improving economy and the growing societal acceptance of gambling.
+The industry will continue to diversify away from its traditional stronghold of Nevada and New Jersey to new states that seek casinos for the easy tax revenue stream that gambling provides... purchase to read more

 Industry Report - Industry Locations Chapter